mdxtoc/qtpi/docs/qtpi_description.md

 ## Interface functions

-We need to be able to read and write stuff: reading to give initial values like how many qbits to create; writing to describe results.
+We need to be able to read and write stuff: reading to give instructions like how many qbits to create; writing to describe results.
 It's also useful to include some functions to deal with lists and tuples.

 The library is mostly inspired by Miranda and Bird & Wadler's "Introduction to Functional Programming".
 Easy to add more (see the file library.ml).